vniroshan/vniroshan/README.md

 - 🌱 I’m currently learning: Fastify
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about: Anything
+- 💬 Ask me about Anything
 - 📫 How to reach me: [linkedin](https://www.linkedin.com/in/niroshanrajh)
 - 😄 Pronouns: ...
 - ⚡ Fun fact: I'm Busy